-It is possibly the most frequently asked question in horology circles – and the reason most collectors wish scientists would stop messing about trying to fix climate change and concentrate on building time machines: How do you spot future collectable watches?
+It is possibly the most frequently asked question in horology circles – and the reason most collectors wish scientists would stop messing about trying to fix climate change and concentrate on building time machines: How do you spot future collectible watches?

 There’s no doubt choosing to buy the right watch at the right time (usually decades ago) would have made us a very large sum of money today.
 There was a period, for instance, when you could have walked into a Rolex dealer and bought a stainless steel watch right off the shelf (imagine that!)
-Even more incredibly, that watch could have been a Daytona.
-And, if you really wanted to make the dealer a friend for life, you could have opted for one of those weird looking ‘exotic dial’ models which were never likely to catch on.
+Even more incredibly, that watch could have been a Rolex Daytona.
+And, if you really wanted to make the dealer a friend for life, you could have opted for one of those weird-looking ‘exotic dial’ models which were never likely to catch on.

 Back in the 60s, no one would have believed the prices that vintage Daytonas trade at these days.
 Come to think of it, it is fairly hard to believe now.
 But a watch that was more-or-less being given away when it was first released can go for the high five figures and beyond today.
 The Paul Newmans?
 Add a zero on the end.
 It is every serious collector’s dream to find him or herself with a similarly performing model in their portfolio.
 The question is, how do you spot them early?

 Do you know how to spot future collectible watches?